 Home, Sweet Texas Home

-In any case, we are not interested in infecting anyone further – so we have holed ourselves up in B’s family’s abandoned lake cabin near Burnet, and we are utterly grateful to be here.
-I say abandoned, because the last person that lived here was a squatter, and the place is in sad shape.
+In any case, we are not interested in infecting anyone further – so we have holed ourselves up in B’s family’s abandoned lake cabin, and we are utterly grateful to be here.
+I say abandoned, because the last person that lived here was a squatter, and the place is in rough shape.
 It is much beloved by the family, but it has been on the back burner of priorities for many years.
-Hence, it’s got some “challenges”; the most impactful ones to us are:
+It has some quirky built-in “challenges”.
+Here are a few:

 - The toilet does not flush.
 It is so broken, in fact, that when you try to plunge it, the sink and bathtub gurgle (ick).
 It drains itself, eventually, and when you run the sink water, the toilet bubbles and fills up (eew) from the sink drain.
 B’s family have had multiple plumbers out over the years to try to fix it, to no avail.
 In a Jeff Foxworthy voice, “Yer toilet is so broke, that when you turn on the sink, the toilet overflows.”
 Yep.